 There are different types of pustular psoriasis that depend on where the symptoms appear:

-- General pustular psoriasis (GPP) or von Zumbusch [vahn zuhm-BOOSH] psoriasis describes symptoms that affect large areas of the body.
-This type can develop suddenly and progress quickly and often comes with a fever, chills, severe itching, change in heart rate, fatigue and muscle weakness.
-See a health care provider immediately if you think you may have generalized pustular psoriasis.
+- GPP can develop suddenly and progress quickly and often comes with a fever, chills, severe itching, change in heart rate, fatigue, and muscle weakness.
+See a health care provider immediately if you think you have GPP.

-- Localized pustular psoriasis or palmoplantar pustular psoriasis (PPPP) is when symptoms affect the palms of the hands and/or the soles of the feet.
+- Palmoplantar Pustular Psoriasis (PPPP) is when symptoms affect the palms of the hands and/or the soles of the feet.
 This type often affects the base of the thumbs and the sides of the heels.

-- Acropustulosis [ak-roh-PUS-chool-loh-sis] is when symptoms affect only the tips of the fingers and/or toes.
+- Acrodermatitis continua of Hallopeau (ACH) is when symptoms affect only the tips of the fingers and/or toes, particularly the nail.
 This type is very rare and may present after an injury to the skin or infection.